oomer/bellasliderpreviews/README.md

 - put a Bella scene file (.bsz, .bsx, or .bsa) in the same dir as **bellasliderpreviews.sh**
 - in bash/zsh run **bash bellasliderpreviews.sh**
 - select Bella scenefile
-- select Bella xform node from list
+- select the scene node to modify ( ie mesh, xform )
 - will render 30 frames per attribute, this will take a long time
 - as an example the htmls and renders will be created in:
     - **23.6.0** dir